lunatech-labs/lunatech-scala2-to-scala3-course/exercise_002_dotty_new_syntax_and_indentation_based_syntax/README.md

   of the files and each contains a specific set of compiler options.
 - Now go through the following sequence of actions:
   - Uncomment one `scalacOptions ++= ...` line at a time
-  - As a consequence of this, the build definition is changes, so don't forget to run the `reload` command on the `sbt` prompt
+  - As a consequence of this, the build definition is changed, so don't forget to run the `reload` command on the `sbt` prompt
   - From the sbt prompt, run the `clean` command followed by running `compile`.
     You will see that the compiler will _patch_ the source files